Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 ## Collaboration with cultural institutions in the region

-Collaborating with other cultural institutions was a significant aspect of my roles at CoEDL and {{< glossary_link display="PARADISEC" id="paradisec" >}}, allowing us to increase access to archived materials, enhance our archiving capabilities and share expertise.
+Collaborating with other cultural institutions was a significant aspect of my roles at CoEDL and <GlossaryLink display="PARADISEC" id="paradisec" />, allowing us to increase access to archived materials, enhance our archiving capabilities and share expertise.
 Below are two examples of collaborative projects.

 <br>

 ### ANU Pacific Research Archives

 Occasionally, requests would come from ANU's [Pacific Research Archives](https://archives.anu.edu.au/collections/pacific-research-archives) staff, or directly from students and researchers, to digitise items collected across the Pacific which were housed in ANU's archives.
-We targeted audio tapes and field notes for digitisation, enhancing ANU's finding guides with detailed {{< glossary_link display="metadata" id="metadata" >}}.
-Typically, we archived these digital files in {{< glossary_link display="PARADISEC" id="paradisec" >}} and shared links to new collections, or provided copies back to the Pacific Research Archives.
+We targeted audio tapes and field notes for digitisation, enhancing ANU's finding guides with detailed <GlossaryLink display="metadata" id="metadata" />.
+Typically, we archived these digital files in <GlossaryLink display="PARADISEC" id="paradisec" /> and shared links to new collections, or provided copies back to the Pacific Research Archives.

 <br>